 2 oz black vodka (Blavod -can be ordered at select retailers online)

 6 drops of Crude Coffee & Cocoa Bitters

 This cocktail comes with a warning...
 Playing with fire and booze is dangerous.
 Proceed at your own risk!
 Of course, this is a pretty tasty cocktail that doesn't actually require you to play with fire but it does look pretty cool in the photo!

 In an ice filled cocktail shaker, add espresso, vodka, kahlua and the coffee & cocoa bitters.
 Shake and strain into cocktail glass.

-If you can't find Blavod (which is the only black colored vodka on the market) You can add black food coloring or leave it out altogether.
+If you can't find Blavod (which is the only black colored vodka on the market) You can add black food coloring or use your favorite vodka.
 A few Luxardo cherries on a cocktail pick are a perfect garnish.
 Their sweetness and red black color are a nice compliment to the cocktail.